 Some care homes are specially designed to support a person with a known progressive condition where they may need basic care to start, but more applied nursing care as their condition progresses.
 The reason for these special care homes is to avoid the resident needing to move homes to suit their changing needs, which can be quite traumatic for the elderly.

 It may be that you do not need residential care, or a live-in carer.
 It may be that a specially designed home with access to help would suit you the best.
-Sheltered housing is designed for the elderly to live safely, and independently, in a protected environment where help is on hand if they need it.
+Many of the issues affecting the elderly can be resolved by moving to sheltered housing.
+It is designed for the elderly to live safely, and independently, in a protected environment where help is on hand if they need it.

 More often than not the accommodation will be in the form of apartments in a block, but there are also developments with individual houses and larger accommodation depending on the facility.
 In most cases you can rent or buy the housing yourself, and there might be some sheltered housing a local authority can place you in, if you meet their eligibility criteria.